alexklann/easy-ge/README.md

 ./easyge
 ```

+## API token
+To extend rate limits when using Easy-GE you can enter an optional API token when running the program.
+This token is saved when entering an API token.
+If you don't want to use an API token, then you can just press enter to skip it.

 > [!WARNING]
 > This script will 100% delete a proton version if you use `3.
 Uninstall`.
 > That's the job of this script (duh).
 There is no turning back afterwards.